tu-darmstadt-ros-pkg/pointcloud_accumulator/README.md

 ## Acknowledgement

-The project is based on https://github.com/hku-mars/ikd-Tree See *Cai, Yixi, Wei Xu, and Fu Zhang. "ikd-tree: An incremental kd tree for robotic applications." arXiv preprint arXiv:2102.10808 (2021).*
+The project is based on [ikd-Tree](https://github.com/hku-mars/ikd-Tree), see the corrsponding paper for details: *Cai, Yixi, Wei Xu, and Fu Zhang. "ikd-tree: An incremental kd tree for robotic applications." arXiv preprint arXiv:2102.10808 (2021).*